ibm-cloud-docs/codeengine/api.md

 ## Retrieving your Kubernetes configuration with the CLI
 {: #api-cli}

-1. Log in into IBM Cloud and target a region, account, and resource group:
+1. Log in into {{site.data.keyword.cloud_notm}} and target a region, account, and resource group:

    ```
    ibmcloud login target -r REGION -c ACCOUNT_ID -g RESOURCE_GROUP